demisto/content/Packs/ApiModules/Scripts/MicrosoftApiModule/README.md

-To use the common Microsoft API logic (authentication and API requests), the `MicrosoftApiModule` should be imported in the following manner:
+To use the common Microsoft API logic (authentication and API requests), run the following command to import the `MicrosoftApiModule`.

 ```python
 def main():